Medicare Enrolled

 Equivalent to $34 per 100 Medicare services performed

-Compare family medicines in the Venice area by procedure volume, costs, and industry payment transparency.
+Compare family medicine physicians in the Venice area by procedure volume, costs, and industry payment transparency.

 Geographic Context